Uber CEO Urges 'Portable Benefits' for Gig Economy Workers - Slashdot

 Someone should set up a company on paper and 'contract' out a large chunk of it.
 Manage my 401k and health care and let me find jobs.
 You take a portion off the top smaller than current companies are scamming us for and you have a hit.

-Re:Outsourcing Benefits (Score:4, Insightful)
+Re:Outsourcing Benefits (Score:5, Insightful)

 Create a company that provides benefits with several standard packages.
 Companies could buy into a package for their employees.